 Your Level of Description Needs to Make Sense

 Action and danger spike adrenaline and tunnel your vision and senses.
 Or they make one persistent detail stand out.
 How many times have you heard grief-ridden or traumatized people/characters say, “And for some reason, I remember looking out the window and seeing this random kid crossing the street, and that’s all I remember from that time at the hospital when Dad passed.”
+(Even more advice on writing descriptions.)

 You’re only paying attention to the things you need to survive, or sometimes your conscious mind isn’t working at all.
 So not only does superfluous description during an action sequence seem unnecessary and slow the pacing, I also just don’t buy it.
 That’s the crux of mimetic writing.